Thonyinstitute/Fun-Day/README.md

 1. Navigate to the left side of either on the Home page, Contact page and the Sign Up page
 2. You can email us or call.

+## main Technlogies
+1. HTML, CSS
+2. Windows 11 laptop with extenal monitor.
+3. Google browser, Microsoft edge

 ## Creating history

-** I used Windows 11 laptop with extenal monitor.
 ** I used Love Running challenge from Code Institute to design almost everything.
 ** I got the front page image from https://www.irishtimes.com/life-and-style/health-family/parenting/50-of-the-best-playgrounds-in-ireland-1.3081358
 ** I got the signup image from https://www.fieldsintrust.org/Upload/NewsImage/637006152881209242.jpg